Transition1x -- a Dataset for Building Generalizable Reactive Machine Learning Potentials: Methods

 \subsubsection{ANI1x}

 ANI1x\cite{ani1x} is a dataset of off-equilibrium molecular configurations generated by perturbing equilibrium configurations using pseudo molecular dynamics.
-Data is generated through the \gls{qbc} algorithm, a process for automatic data diversification.
-In \gls{qbc} an ensemble (committee) of models is trained on the dataset, and new proposed data is added or rejected from the dataset based on the committees variance of the ensemble predictions.
-It is assumed data point will not add information to the dataset if the committee agrees.
-It is cheaper to evaluate the committee on data than running \gls{dft} calculations, so it is possible to screen many candidate configurations before calculating force and energy with expensive methods.
+Data is included or rejected from the dataset based on the \gls{qbc} algorithm.
+In \gls{qbc} an ensemble (or committee) of models is trained on the dataset, and the relevance of new proposed data is assessed through the variance of the ensemble's predictions without having to perform expensive calculations on the data.
+It is assumed that data points will contribute new information to the dataset if the committee disagrees.
+It is cheaper to evaluate the committee on data than running \gls{dft} calculations, so it is possible to screen many candidate configurations before calculating force and energy with more expensive methods.
 The dataset is generated by alternating between training models and expanding the dataset.
 The procedure resulted in force and energy calculations for approximately 5 million configurations containing C, O, N, and H.